tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 Read the article [Implementing a Finite State Machine in VHDL](https://www.allaboutcircuits.com/technical-articles/implementing-a-finite-state-machine-in-vhdl/) (parts **A Bit of Background** and **The Finite State Machine**) and understand what a FSM is.

-Fill in the table with the state names and output values in the order in which they are listed below.
+Fill in the table with the state names and output values accoding to the given inputs.

 | **Input P** | `0` | `0` | `1` | `1` | `0` | `1` | `0` | `1` | `1` | `1` | `1` | `0` | `0` | `1` | `1` | `1` |
 | :-- | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | **State** | A |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |
 | **Output R** | `0` |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |

 See schematic or reference manual of the Nexys board and find out the connection of two RGB LEDs.
-How to control them to get red, yellow, or green colors?
+How you can control them to get red, yellow, or green colors?

 &nbsp;